History of Paula Badosa in Timeline

 In May 2024, Paula Badosa announced on Instagram that she and Stefanos Tsitsipas had amicably parted ways, but they reunited three weeks later.

-In August 2024, Paula Badosa won the Washington Open, her fourth career title, and returned to the top 50 in the rankings, reaching No. 40 after 47 weeks.
+In August 2024, Paula Badosa won the Washington Open, securing her fourth career title and her second at the WTA 500 level.
+She returned to the top 50 in the rankings on 5 August 2024 after 47 weeks, to No. 40.

-In early 2024, Paula Badosa dropped out of the world's top 100 due to injury struggles, before resurging in the latter half of the season, returning to the top 15 and being named the Comeback Player of the Year.
+In early 2024, injury struggles led to Badosa dropping out of the world's top 100 before resurging in the latter half of the season, returning to the top 15 and being named the Comeback Player of the Year.

 In 2025, Paula Badosa reached a major semifinal at the Australian Open.